lynnfaraday/aresmush.com/_root/install-ares/digital-ocean.md

 > **Full Disclosure:** I get a referral bonus from DO if you sign up using [this referral link](www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
 You get $10 in credit, and the referral bonus helps keep the doors at [AresCentral](/arescentral) open.

-Digital Ocean's pricing may be confusing, because they list both an hourly and a monthly cost.
+Digital Ocean's pricing lists both an hourly and a monthly cost.
 The monthly rate just assumes that your server is running 24/7 for the whole month, which is what a MUSH does.

 ## Create a Droplet